RMS Cedric: Notable passengers

-Future garment industry trade union leader Sidney Hillman sailed to the United States (his name was spelled Sydney Hilman on the passenger manifest) as a steerage passenger on Cedric from Liverpool in August 1907.
+Future garment industry trade union leader Sidney Hillman sailed to the United States (his name was spelled Sydney Hilman on the passengers manifest) as a steerage passenger on Cedric from Liverpool in August 1907.

+Irish author Joseph Murphy emigrated to the United States aboard Cedric in 1922.

+Author John Dos Passos mentions Cedric in his book “One Man’s Initiation”, when he travels from New York to Europe with the Medical Corps.